MinhPDX/openpowerlifting-dashboard/README.md

 - **Handling Nulls:** Replaced `null` values in all numeric lift and score columns with `0` to ensure accurate calculations.
 - **Creating a Dynamic Date Table:** A best-practice, dynamic Date Table was created using M code.
 This table automatically determines the start and end dates from the main `MeetResults` table and generates a complete calendar, which is essential for powerful time-intelligence analysis.

+* **Data Modeling for Comparison:** To enable the side-by-side lifter comparison feature, the `MeetResults` query was duplicated to create a second, **disconnected table** called `MeetResults_Comparison`.
+This advanced technique allows two slicers on the same page to filter two independent datasets.

 ### 2. Data Modeling

 In the Model view, a clean star schema was established by creating a **one-to-many relationship** between the `Date Table` (the "one" side) and the `MeetResults` table (the "many" side) on their respective `Date` columns.

 ---

-## Phase 3: 📈 Dashboard Development
+## Phase 4: 📈 Dashboard Development

 The final phase focused on creating an intuitive, multi-page report to explore the data.